Neal Foulds: Career

 Though he was able to maintain a top 16 place until the end of the 1993/4 season, and a place on the tour until 2003, he played his final match as a Main Tour player on 13 January 2003 before retiring from competitive play aged 39.

 Foulds made a brief reappearance as a player in November 2011 in the World Seniors (aged 48) before eventually losing to Dene O'Kane.

 Foulds made 88 competitive century breaks in his career.

 Commentary career

-Since his retirement, Foulds has moved up to the commentary box for Eurosport, BBC, Sky Sports and he also co-hosts all ITV4 tournament coverage, interviewing players as well as commentating.
+Since his retirement, Foulds has moved up to the commentary box for [TNT], BBC, Sky Sports and he also co-hosts all ITV4 tournament coverage, interviewing players as well as commentating.
 In 2014, Foulds made a cameo as himself commentating on a fictional match at the climax of the snooker short film drama "Extended Rest".

 Personal life

 Foulds has a son and a daughter.
 He supports Queens Park Rangers.